aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/08_Methods/Methods.md

 were retained for downstream analysis.

-Final number of retained sequences: **[TO VERIFY]**
+Final number of retained PPE18 sequences: **[TO VERIFY]**

 ## 4. Multiple Sequence Alignment

-Multiple sequence alignment was performed using Clustal Omega with default parameters.
+Multiple sequence alignment of the retained PPE18 protein sequences was performed using Clustal Omega with default parameters.

+The resulting alignment was used for comparative sequence analysis and subsequent phylogenetic analysis.

 ## 5. Phylogenetic Analysis

-A distance-based phylogenetic tree was constructed using the Simple Phylogeny tool from EMBL-EBI.
+A distance-based phylogenetic tree was constructed using the Simple Phylogeny tool provided by EMBL-EBI.

 Most observed genetic distances were 0.00000, with a maximum observed distance of 0.00256.

 No clear lineage-specific clustering was observed.